In this three-minute read,

 A new report from the university, Making a Home

-, says the key to a long and happy
+in the Private Rented Sector, says the key to a long and happy

 property partnership is to make a tenant feel at home.